jbaron/cats/README.md

 3. Go to the cats directory and type:

+        node-webkit </path/CATSInstallationDirectory>

+There are some option you can use.
+For example to open CATS with a specific project, use:

         node-webkit </path/CATSInstallationDirectory> --project </path/projectDirectory>

+Or to open CATS with the same project as last time use the following option:

+        node-webkit </path/CATSInstallationDirectory> --restore

-With CATS you also get a samples directory with several small projects you can try out.
+With CATS you also get a samples directory with some small projects you can try out.
 Of course you can also open a directory that contains your own project.
 When you want to start CATS with a specific project, you have to pass the project directory as a command line parameter:

 Windows example:

-		node-webkit C:\cats --project C:\cats\samples\greeter
+		nw.exe C:\cats --project C:\cats\samples\greeter

 OSX and Linux example: